cfalta/PowerShellArmoury/README.md

 You do not have to hassle with updating nishang, powersploit, ... manually.
 Just create a configuration file once or use the default one included with the tool.
 From now on, you just have to run "New-PSArmoury" before you head to the next engagement.
 In addition, your new and shiny armoury is encrypted and includes a bypass for AMSI, so you dont have to worry about AV.

 Note: you have to provide a valid github account as well as a personal access token, so the script can properly use the github API.
+Do not use username/password since this will not work anyway if you have MFA enabled (and you should enable MFA).
+Also accessing the API with basic username/password is deprecated.
+Follow [this guide](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to create a personal access token.
 </br>
 </br>